Search: Go

 1 NNii uses vaccine trade names only for clarity in our presentation of immunization recommendations.
 NNii does not recommend specific vaccine brands over others.

-In the United States, Fluzone® (Aventis Pasteur) may be administered to children as young as six months of age.
-Fluvirin® (Novartis Corp.) should only be given to children four years of age and older because its efficacy in younger people has not been demonstrated.
-Fluarix®, Flulaval®, and Afluria® are not licensed for use in children but is licensed for adults 18 years of age and older.
-LAIV should only be given to healthy children and adolescents, ages 2-17 years, and healthy adults, ages 18-49.
+When young children (six months until nine years old) are vaccinated against influenza for the first time, they should receive two doses of age-appropriate influenza vaccine given one month apart.
+For children 6-35 months of age, �a half dose (0.25 ml) of�TIV (injected)�is�recommended, �in contrast to 0.5 ml which is the usual dose for everyone over�three years of age.
+In the United States,�Fluzone� (Aventis Pasteur) may be administered to children as young as six months of age, but Fluvirin� (Chiron Corp.) should only be given to children four years of age and older because its efficacy�in younger people has not been demonstrated.
+LAIV should only be given to healthy children and adolescents, ages 5-17 years, and healthly adults, ages 18-49.

 When the match between the virus strains in the vaccine and the circulating viruses is close, the vaccine prevents illness in up to 90% of healthy adults under the age of 65.
 Among elderly people, the vaccine is about 30-70% effective in preventing disease, but it is 50-60% effective in preventing hospitalization and 80% effective in preventing influenza-related death in the elderly.

 The vaccine protects between 45% and 90% of healthy children from getting influenza.
-Studies indicate that the older and healthier children who have received the influenza vaccine are, the more likely they will be protected.
+Studies have shown that the older and healthier children who have received the influenza vaccine are, the more likely they will be protected.
 Influenza vaccination has also been shown to decrease middle ear infections among young children by about 30%.

 The majority of those immunized with TIV will have no adverse reactions.
 Of those who do have a side effect, most will have soreness or tenderness at the injection site.
-Fewer than 1% of adults immunized will also experience fever, chills, or a general sense of feeling unwell that lasts one to two days.
-Children are more likely to experience these symptoms.
+Fewer than 1% of�adults immunized will also experience fever, chills, or a general sense of feeling unwell that lasts one to two days.� Children are more likely to experience these symptoms.

 In very rare cases (far less than 1 out of 10,000), serious reactions can occur.
 People who have an allergy to eggs (which are used in making the vaccine) or any component of the vaccine are at greater risk for a serious allergic reaction.
-If you or your child has developed hives or swollen lips or tongue; has had trouble breathing; or has collapsed after eating eggs or receiving a previous dose of influenza vaccine, consult with your healthcare provider to see if the vaccine should be given.
+If you or your child has developed hives or swollen lips or tongue; has had trouble breathing; or has collapsed after eating eggs or receiving a previous dose of influenza vaccine, consult with your healthcare provider to see if the vaccine should be given.�

-Because of a slight increase in the frequency of Guillain-Barre Syndrome [GBS] (a progressive disorder affecting the nervous system) associated with the 1976 swine flu vaccine, subsequent flu vaccines have been closely monitored.
-It has been estimated that about one case of GBS may occur per million persons immunized with TIV, although these cases may not be related to TIV.
-If a person is not at high risk for getting complications from influenza, a person who developed GBS within six weeks of a previous influenza shot should avoid subsequent influenza shots.
-If the risk from influenza is high, they should be vaccinated with an age-appropriate inactivated influenza vaccine because the established benefits of the vaccine justify vaccination.
-LAIV should not be given to individuals who have a history of GBS because safety in those persons has not been investigated.
+Because of a slight increase in the frequency of Guillain-Barre Syndrome [GBS]�(a progressive disorder affecting the nervous system) associated with the 1976 swine flu vaccine, subsequent flu vaccines have been closely monitored.
+It has been estimated that about one case of GBS may occur per million persons immunized with TIV, although these cases may not berelated to TIV.�If a person is not at high�risk for getting complications from influenza, a person who developed GBS within six weeks of a previous influenza shot should avoid subsequent influenza shots.
+If the risk from influenza is high, they should be vaccinated with an age-appropriate inactivated influenza vaccine because the�established�benefits of the vaccine�justify vaccination.�LAIV should not be given to individuals who have a history of GBS because safety in those persons has not been investigated.

 Influenza vaccines given as a nasal spray are being used for adults in Russia, and have been under development in the U.S. since the 1960's.
 LAIV administered as a nasal spray was approved by the FDA in June of 2003.
-It is the first nasally administered vaccine to be marketed in the United States and the first live virus influenza vaccine approved in the U.S. The possible advantages of this type of vaccine are that it is easy to administer, has the potential to induce a broad mucosal and systemic immune response, and has been shown to be approximately 87% effective in children.
+It is the first nasally administered vaccine to be marketed in the United States and the first live virus influenza vaccine approved in the U.S. The possible�advantages of this type of vaccine are that it is easy to administer, has the potential to induce a broad mucosal and systemic�immune response, and�has been shown to be approximately 87% effective in children.
 Although TIV and LAIV appear to have similar effectiveness and safety profiles, no study has directly compared the efficacy or effectiveness of TIV and trivalent LAIV.

 When there is a major change in the influenza virus strain from one year to the next, epidemics or pandemics (world outbreaks) can occur.
 During the 20th century, there were four major pandemics; the worst caused 21 million deaths worldwide and 500,000 deaths in the U.S. from 1918 to 1919.
 Between 1957 and 1986 there were 19 different flu epidemics in the U.S.; several of the most recent caused more than 40,000 deaths.